MarkE16/Boko-Hacks-2025/README.md

 ## RUNNING THIS APP

-You will need an hCaptcha secret key (HCAPTCHA_SECRET in .env) which we will send in the google form to run this app.
+You will need an hCaptcha secret key (HCAPTCHA_SECRET in .env) to run this app.
 Additionally, you will need to change the div with id='h-captcha' in register.html to have your site key.
 Go to https://docs.hcaptcha.com/ to create your account and make the site/secret keys.